Skip to main content

 Project Aria Client SDK with CLI

 Through the Client SDK with CLI, you can directly interact with Aria glasses and stream data from the glasses to a computer.
-Not supported on Ubuntu focal.
+Not supported on Ubuntu Focal (20.04 LTS).

 After connecting the Project Aria glasses and PC via USB or WiFi, the SDK enables users to: